shiyas007/Doughnut-Chart-Financial-Year-View/README.md

 ## 📊 DoughnutChartApp
-This project is a beginner-friendly Angular standalone component application to display financial year data in a Doughnut Chart using ng2-charts and Chart.js.
+This project is a user-friendly Angular standalone component application to display financial year data in a Doughnut Chart using ng2-charts and Chart.js.

 Users can select a year from a dropdown and view: